Jumpscale/g8stor-client-pypi/README.md

 The binary module itself can be found here: https://github.com/nimscale/stor/

+The current implementation used can be found here: https://github.com/maxux/libg8stor/

 # Content of the package
 This package contains binaries produced from the nim-lang version of our g8stor-client.